timtadh/swork/README.md

 by: Tim Henderson (tim.tadh@gmail.com)

 Command line utility to start up enviroments for particular projects.
 Project configuration scripts can be any executable file and are associated with a particular project via ~/.sworkrc file.
 The utility saves the enviroment variables that exist before its execution and restores them as necessary.

-Swork is still in an early stage but should be useful at the end of today. (hopefully by this morning in fact).
-My intention is to incrementally improve it as my needs evolve.
 I have previously written very complex enviroment management tools for particular projects.
 Facing the prospect of making yet another project specific tool, I decided to write a general purpose extensible tool.

 Swork is licensed under the terms of GPLv2, see the license file for details.